sededu/sededu/docs/contributing_module.md

 You can view a [literal tree of an example module here](https://github.com/amoodie/example-module_sededu#folder-and-file-organization), but the purpose of this section is to describe more conceptually how a module needs to be structured internally, and then how exactly this module gets incorporated into the structure of SedEdu.

+To make your module "SedEdu ready" really all you need is 1) a specific `about.json` file which documents your module and 2) a licen

 The `about.json` file just contains some simple information which gets displayed/used within SedEdu; see [Contributing a Module](https://github.com/amoodie/sededu/blob/feat_documentation/docs/contributing_module.md) and [Writing about.json](https://github.com/amoodie/sededu/blob/feat_documentation/docs/writing_aboutjson.md) for more information about this file's contents.